 Familiarity with new technology helps an employee complete his or her work more efficiently.
-For example, foresters take GIS mapping training in order to provide required data to the U. S. Forest Service for stewardship plans.
+For example, foresters take GIS mapping training in order to provide required data to the US Forest Service for stewardship plans.
 The Deputy State Forester makes expectations clear to supervisors about training that is required to develop new skills.
-Expectations are included on employees' EPMS.
+Established training goals/objectives for the specific review period are included in the employees' EPMS process.